crypsisgroup/ebs-direct-sec-tools/README.md

 This is a simple Go utility that can be used to download snapshots – This exists elsewhere but was written in Go for both performance and portability.

 **NOTE: Two months ago during the course of this research AWS Labs came out with development code for “coldsnap” which does this.
-Downloadsnp also doesn't paginate.** The DownloadSnap code is still being made available as historical/example code.
+Downloadsnap also doesn't paginate.** The DownloadSnap code is still being made available as historical/example code.
 Good to see they also came out with it in a compilable language :smile:

 ```
 $ ./downloadsnap -h